-1. Grading is CR (credit/pass) or NC (no credit/fail).
+- 1. Grading is CR (credit/pass) or NC (no credit/fail).
 In addition to the first Tuesday meeting of the semester, attendance or performance at nineteen (19) recitals, concerts, or events is required for CR (credit) in MUSP 1100.
-Failure to attend the first Tuesday of the semester will require students to attend or perform on twenty (20) events.

-- 2. Students earn credit by attending/performing recitals, concerts, masterclasses, and other approved events detailed in the Monday Morning Music Memo. - 3.
+Failure to attend the first Tuesday of the semester will require students to attend or perform on twenty (20) events. - 2.
+Students earn credit by attending/performing recitals, concerts, masterclasses, and other approved events detailed in the Monday Morning Music Memo. - 3.
 Student attendance records are maintained either by scanning QR code (sent to each student via university email) on the iPad OR by printing name on the signature page which will be available just outside the door of the venue. - 4.
 Students are required to attend the entire event in order to earn credit and must scan/sign IN and OUT of every event in order to receive credit for attendance. - 5.
 Students are not required to sign in/out if performing; if student name is included on the program, then credit will be granted. - 6.
 As a general rule, the iPad or signature page will be available no later than 15 minutes prior to the start of each event.
 Additionally, students are required to scan/sign out within 15 minutes of the conclusion of each event. - 7.
 A limit of four (4) off-campus, non-A-State recitals/events are allowed with prior approval of the instructor.
 In order to earn credit for these events students must submit a ticket and program within two weeks of the performance. - 8.
 Students may earn up to two (2) credits for attending or performing on multiple performances of the same event. - 9.
 Plays and musicals in the A-State Department of Theatre will be approved for credit.
 In order to earn credit for these events students must submit a ticket and program within two weeks of the performance. - 10.
 Sports events, preview days, regularly scheduled studio classes, etc. may not be used as recital credit. - 11.
-Students must earn all attendance/performance credits by the evening of the last day of class. - 12.
-Any attempt to falsify attendance at events will result in automatic failure (NC) of MUSP 1100. - 13.
-Any questions about MUSP 1100 should be directed to the instructor of the class, Dr. Ed Owen: eowen@astate.edu; 972-3862 (studio phone); Fine Arts Center, Room 115.
-See weekly schedule on Dr. Owen's studio door.
+Students must earn all attendance/performance credits by the evening of the last day of class - 12.
+Any attempt to falsify attendance at events will result in automatic failure (NC) of MUSP 1100.

-IV.
-Recital Behavior Guidelines
+VI.
+Recital Guidelines